The Cutoff That Changes Everything

 Adaptive practice flips that ratio.
 Spend most of the time on the few facts that are slow, reintroduce them at widening intervals, and the curve bends fast.

-Your Daily 5-Minute Routine
+Your Daily 2-to-5-Minute Routine

 20 to 30 facts the child already owns.
 Builds confidence.